danmbrown/city-of-whispers/Moves.md

 <a id="Social-Interaction-Moves"></a>
 ## Social Interaction Moves
 Social Interaction Moves relate to a specific named individual.
 When characters interact with someone in particular, use one of the Social Interaction Moves.
-When they are dealing with the denizens of the city more generally,
+When dealing with the denizens of the city more generally, use **Get Something**.

-You may not mark Histories or City Demands to affect this roll, but you may use Secrets.
+You may not mark Histories or City Demands to affect this roll, but you may indicate you want to **Use a Secret** before you roll.

 ### Direct Someone to Act
 When you demand someone *provide information* they have access to or *take an action* they are capable of taking, describe what you're demanding and whether you're offering **peril**, **value**, or **logic**.

-If you're demanding they act against their self-interest, or reveal something that betrays their interests, pick a **strong reaction**.
+If you demand they act against their self-interest, or reveal something that betrays their interests, pick a **strong reaction**.

-If you're demanding they act against or betray another's interest, roll based on your offer of peril, value, or logic.
+If you demand they act against or betray another's interest, roll based on your offer of peril, value, or logic.

 NPCs will react to each offer type differently.
 The Magistrate will indicate whether you should roll with Sway, Heat, or Sway + Heat.